DofE Direct FAQs

 Q: I’m thinking about doing my Gold programme but I am not too sure.

 A: We recommend doing your Gold programme.
 It often makes you and your CV stand out from the crowd, particularly when looking for employment.

 Q: I’ve heard there are other benefits from doing your DofE.
 What are they?

 A: There are a variety of benefits from doing your DofE.
 It is a character building programme, where you can have adventures on the way, and meet new people and gain new friends.

 As well as this DofE always stands out from other applicants when applying for jobs and university, particularly at Gold level.
 To see what top UK employers think when they see DofE on your application click here.

 Q: How much is it to join DofE Direct?

-A: To join the DVC is £50.
+A: It's £75 to join.
 This does not include any additional costs that there may be to do your Expedition and Residential sections.

 Q: What will I get for £75?

 A: The £75 will cover the costs of your Welcome Pack, eDofE account and additional administration costs.

 Alongside this you will get allocated a DofE Direct Leader who will be available to answer questions for you.
 You will get on average 20 minutes of support weekly from your Leader for the first month to help you learn the eDofE system, access your account and plan your programme.
 After the first month you will be contacted via telephone or email once a month from your Leader to check your progress.
 You of course will be able to contact your Leader at any time with any questions you may have.